 - EW4500 – this monitor has one LED sensor.
 It will report the usage from one smart or digital electricity meter (whether it’s single or three phase meter).
 If you have multiple digital meters, this product can only be attached to one of them.

 - EW4008 and EW4009 – these monitors can be mains powered (plugged in at one location) or run off the supplied batteries (portable).
 Please Note: battery power will only last for a few days.
 Remove the batteries when running off mains power, otherwise they will go flat and the screen will go blank.

-- EW4030 – this monitor is fully battery powered (and battery life is over 1 year) – no mains plug required.
+- EW4500 – this monitor is fully battery powered (and battery life is up to 5 years) – no mains plug required.

 Can I use the energy monitor to check individual appliance usage?

 Yes, to some extent.
 You do this by observing the difference in consumption when the appliance is turned on and off.
 The screen updates every 6 seconds (EW4008 and EW4009) or 30 seconds (EW4500).

 EW4008 / EW4009 – Yes.
 The products include a USB data cable.
 To download the driver and software for the monitors please refer to these pages (not compatible with Windows 8):

 The EW4008 and EW4009 store 40 days of kWh/day and two years of kWh/month on board the monitor.
 You can extract more detailed data (minute-to-minute) if you connect your computer to the energy monitor and leave it connected with the software running.